Oklahoma City Thunder: 2016–2017: Durant's departure and Westbrook's MVP season

 After much speculation on the future of free agent superstar Kevin Durant, he announced on July 4, 2016, that he was joining the Warriors.
 The move to join the 73-win team from last season was heavily criticized by the public and sports media, with many comparing the move to LeBron James' 2010 off-season departure from Cleveland to the Miami Heat.
 On July 7, Durant was officially introduced by the Warriors organization and signed a two-year, $54.3 million contract, with a player option after the first year.

 On August 4, 2016, Westbrook agreed to a three-year extension to remain with the Thunder.

-With an average of 31.6 points, 10.4 assists and 10.7 rebounds, Westbrook became the first player since Oscar Robertson to average a triple-double for an entire NBA regular season, and only the second in NBA history (the other being Robertson).
+With an average of 31.6 points, 10.4 assists and 10.7 rebounds, Westbrook became the second player in NBA history, after Oscar Robertson, to average a triple-double for an entire NBA regular season.
 On April 2, 2017, Westbrook tied Oscar Robertson's record for most triple-doubles in an NBA season (41); he broke the record on April 9 against the Denver Nuggets, marking his 42nd triple-double of the season.
 Westbrook, in that game, also hit the game-winning buzzer beater from 36 feet, ending the Nuggets' playoffs hopes and securing the Thunder's third-seed matchup with the Houston Rockets in the NBA playoffs.
 Oklahoma City lost the playoff series in the first round to the Rockets 4–1.
 Despite the team's loss, Westbrook averaged a +14 while on the court and a triple-double during the series and was named league MVP after the season.